microsarah/LP-templates/template.md

 All required fields are marked with * .

 ### Lesson + Instructor Info
+> If there is no instructor, remove the row.

 |                        |                                               |
 | ---------------------- | --------------------------------------------- |